How to Make Christmas Stocking Cookies

 I hope everyone has a joyful holiday season.

-Look for more Christmas designs from me in the coming weeks!
+Look for more Christmas designs from me in the coming weeks, whether you're naughty or nice!
 It's my favorite season and I'm exciting to show you what I've been decorating.